PowerDMARC

 Do not use all-caps text and spam trigger words in both subject lines and email body, and refrain from excessive punctuation.
 Aim for a balanced text-to-image ratio with at least 60% text.
 Another good practice is to use alt-text for images to provide context in case some or all of the images are blocked.

-Use digital tools to track your reputation.
+Use digital and email deliverability tools to track your reputation.
 If you detect any issues, try to address them at your earliest convenience so that you can maintain a good sender score.

 Choose an ESP with strong deliverability features and support.
 Leverage your ESP’s analytics and reporting tools along with built-in features for list management, segmentation, and automation.